 Ideally, consumers should be able to easily locate content from their trusted KOL whenever they search for the brand or keywords associated with the desired product on the web or on social media.
 Remember—KOLs help establish authority when a consumer does their research, so it helps boost consumer confidence if they find out through online browsing that a KOL is repping a brand or product.

-To ensure this happens, it’s important for brands to remember there are multiple kinds of search optimization, including search engine optimization (SEO), social search optimization (SSO), and e-commerce search optimization (ESO).
+To ensure this happens, it’s important for brands to remember there are multiple kinds of search optimisation, including search engine optimisation (SEO), social search optimisation (SSO) and e-commerce search optimisation (ESO).
 SEO means that content is indexed by web search engines, namely Baidu, while SSO refers to posts that are indexed by social search engines, such as WeChat’s Sogou.
 E-commerce platforms also have their own independent search ecosystems.
-A good tactic is to optimize content across all platforms.
+A good tactic is to optimise content across all platforms.
 Given that millions of consumers use the internet on their mobile devices and increasingly use social media as a portal to internet content, SSO is especially crucial (more info on social search below).